After Effects at 20: A Trip Down Memory Lane

 Paul Conigliaro posted the summary and transcript of MoChat 26 – After Effects’ 20th Anniversary, which has some historical details that even longtime users might not know.
 A great resource for those further interested was posted by Matt Silverman in a trip down memory lane from the first SFMOGRAPH user group meeting in March 2008.
-In this one, two of the original CoSA After Effects team members, David Simons and Dan Wilk (gigantic pulsating brain; once "Filter Boy"), and current After Effects Engineering Manager Chris Prosser spoke.
+In this one hear "gigantic pulsating brains", two of the original CoSA After Effects team members, David Simons and Dan Wilk (once "Filter Boy"), and current After Effects Engineering Manager Chris Prosser.

 Todd Kopriva posted a pictures of the original plabt (typo of plant) in the birthplace of After Effects, which is also memorialized in a t-shirt designed by Stu Maschwitz, "The Plabt Abides."
 Here's an attempt to peek at 14 Imperial Place, Providence, RI: